mmistakes/so-simple-theme/about/index.md

 # Stan Governing Body (SGB)

-The Stan Governing Body provides project governance structure in accord with the NumFOCUS requirements and is the liason between the project and NumFOCUS for all fically sponsered initiatives.
+The Stan Governing Body provides project governance structure in accord with the NumFOCUS requirements and is the liaison between the project and NumFOCUS for all fiscally sponsored initiatives.
 The SGB has authority over:

 * ownership and management of trademarks